On Mixup Regularization: Discussion and experiments

 \section{Discussion and experiments}

-Let us now discuss the validity of our analysis, and the regularization properties of Mixup it suggests.
+Let us now discuss how our analysis relates to a recent similar study by \citet{Zhang2021HowDM}, and empirically assess the validity of our analysis and the regularization properties of Mixup it suggests.
 To support our discussion, we provide empirical results on CIFAR-10/100 and ImageNet for different networks (LeNet, ResNet-34/50).
 For each experimental result we report mean and 95\% confidence interval using 10 repetitions (unless stated otherwise).
 All details about experiments are provided in \Cref{sec:app_exp}, together with other experiments on the simpler setting of learning on the two-moon dataset with random features.